The Key to Health and Fitness

-The CrossFit program is designed for universal scalability making it the perfect application for any committed individual regardless of experience.
+The CrossFit program is designed for universal scalability making it the perfect application for any committed individual regardless of experience or fitness level.
 We’ve used our same routines for elderly individuals with heart disease and cage fighters one month out from televised bouts.
 We scale load and intensity; we don’t change programs.

 The needs of Olympic athletes and our grandparents differ by degree not kind.
 Our terrorist hunters, skiers, mountain bike riders and housewives have found their best fitness from the same regimen.

 The bottom line is CrossFit is intended to improve your fitness no matter what level you come to us: a couch potato who has never worked out or a seasoned athlete looking to broaden and increase their fitness.
 Read Phil and Marlo Brown’s CrossFit story.

 What is fitness?
 CrossFit defined fitness and makes use of three standards to evaluate and guide our fitness.